Dental Implant FAQ

 This extended time frame generally only applies when a patient needs preparatory procedures such as a bone graft or a soft-tissue graft.
 This is because it can take several months to a year for the bone fragments to fuse with your jawbone.
 Our dental team has to wait for complete fusion before installing your dental implants.

-If you are around West Palm Beach or Jupiter and would like to learn more about the benefits of dental implants and find out if you are a candidate, then it is time to come see our professionals at Roy C. Blake III, DDS, MSD, Maxillofacial Prosthodontist.
+If you are around Jupiter and would like to learn more about the benefits of dental implants and find out if you are a candidate, then it is time to come see our professionals at Roy C. Blake III, DDS, MSD, Maxillofacial Prosthodontist.
 Our team can schedule your consultation and get you started on your journey to a brand-new smile!
 You can reach us by calling our dental office at (561) 296-3399 today!